General Questions

 Tell me more about the psychiatrists that you use?

-Psychiatry-UK has over 100 specialist consultant psychiatrists, all experts in their fields and with their own areas of special interest.
+Psychiatry UK has over 300 specialist consultant psychiatrists, as well as specialist doctors and GPs, all experts in their fields and with their own areas of special interest.
 Unlike many other areas of medicine, psychiatrists do not need to physically examine a patient as talking, listening and vision, rather than touch, are required.

 As a result, being able to speak to a psychiatrist through video conferencing is ideal – you not only get to see a psychiatrist faster, but you also get to see the most appropriate specialist for you, although they may be many hundreds of miles away.

-At Psychiatry-UK we believe that patients should see the consultant first and have the most effective treatment prescribed from the beginning.
+At Psychiatry UK we believe that patients should see the doctor first and have the most effective treatment prescribed from the beginning.
 Psychiatrists are medically trained and can therefore prescribe medication, so we can also provide an online prescription service through the same secure online portal.
 This cuts down on time wasted whilst patients needlessly suffer through not having rapid access to the most appropriate treatment.

 Do I need special equipment?